ljosberinn/vdh-rolling-feedback/README.md

 Tier 1 feedback items are critical/major discussion points.

 - Soul Cleave is capped at 5 targets.
-This means that we cannot hit every target on a >= 6 target pull and has implications for defensive use (Frailty) and aggro; it ultimately mandates that we take Spirit Bomb.
+This means that we cannot hit every target on a >= 6 target pull and has implications for defensive use (Frailty) and aggro; it ultimately mandates that we take `Spirit Bomb`.

-  > Requested solution: remove the hard cap at 5 targets.
+  - Requested solution: remove the hard cap at 5 targets.
 It can be reduced damage after 5 targets if need be.
 - Talents like `Fiery Demise`/`Burning Blood` nudge you towards holding `Fel Devastation` until `Fiery Brand` has spread enough or `Frailty` was stacked, which is counterintuitive because you can't do that in challenging content.
 - Whenever we have to kite or cannot spend for a longer time we're suspectible to synced autohits nearly or entirely oneshotting us when going back in because our debuffs fall off. `Frailty` is too short-lived and takes too long to build again if you go back, you'd need e.g. `Fel Devastation` again, to be able to be tanky enough to build resources.
-  > Requested solution: split Frailty into two parts - damage reduction buff that goes on the player with Void Reaver and damage multiplier debuff with Vulnerability.
-Each Frailty applying event would apply 1 stack of the Frailty buff to the player and 1 stack of the Frailty debuff to the target (e.g., Soul Cleave hits 5 targets and applies 1 stack to the player and 1 stack to each target hit).
-Some mechanism for maintaining the Frailty buff on the player without having to be in melee range would also be appreciated (such as no/delayed decay while out of combat).
+  > Requested solution: split `Frailty` into two parts - damage reduction buff that goes on the player with `Void Reaver` and damage multiplier debuff with `Vulnerability`.
+Each `Frailty` applying event would apply 1 stack of the `Frailty` buff to the player and 1 stack of the `Frailty` debuff to the target (e.g., `Soul Cleave` hits 5 targets and applies 1 stack to the player and 1 stack to each target hit).
+Some mechanism for maintaining the `Frailty` buff on the player without having to be in melee range would also be appreciated (such as no/delayed decay while out of combat).
-  > Alternative solution: Some kind of ranged ability to maintain Frailty while kiting, during forced movement (like Sanguine) or out of melee range similar to Outbreak from Unholy DK.
-This could spend either Fury or Soul Fragments to keep Frailty up while out of range.
+  > Alternative solution: An ability similar to Unholy DK's `Unholy Blight` that applies `Frailty` to nearby targets every tick instead of Virulent Plague.
+This would resolve a few DR issues with starting into a new pack or re-entering an existing pack after kiting.

 - This leads to also the requirement of having to pool resources at the end of a previous pull to not just fall over at the start of the next pull, something no other tank has to do except Blood DK, but they have quite a couple more tools available for smoothing incoming damage and can guarantee having `Bone Shield` at the start of the pull, while we cannot guarantee having `Demon Spikes` because we cannot have 100% `Demon Spikes` uptime.
 - We'd propose making at the very least `Fiery Brand` a buff on the player, allowing us to prebrand ourselves before a dangerous pull.
 I can also see moving `Frailty` towards more of something like `Bone Shield` is; a long lived stacking buff on the player granting you more benefits at higher stacks.
-  - This would have implications with things like Fiery Demise.
-We propose the same thing here that we proposed with Frailty: split Fiery Brand into a buff and a debuff.
+  - This would have implications with things like `Fiery Demise`.
+We propose the same thing here that we proposed with `Frailty`: split `Fiery Brand` into a buff and a debuff.
-  - We can also see a world where a set of talents exist that turn Fiery Brand into a selfcast buff with reduced CD and DR - maybe 30s CD and 20% DR - while the default behavior remains the same.
+  - We can also see a world where a set of talents exist that turn `Fiery Brand` into a selfcast buff with reduced CD and DR - maybe 30s CD and 20% DR - while the default behavior remains the same.
 - Which is another issue; all other tanks can maintain 100% mitigation.
 We still cannot, even with `Feed the Demon` and `Extended Spikes`.
 - We are extremely dependant on `Demonic` because of that.
 Without `Demonic`, the spec is close to unplayable in highkeys/challenging content
 - Half of our spec tree is dead to the degree of never even remotely thinking about picking it. the two far right columns see zero play. in particular, these are especially problematic in their current form: